 Plumbing and/or electrical disconnect and reconnect.

-Asbestos or lead identification and/or removal/disposal.
+Asbestos and/or lead identification and/or removal/disposal.

 Backsplash removal, spackling, sheetrock work, painting and touch ups (other than for cabinets).